Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Conjugacies , , , , and in finite partition monoids

-and finally we remove the middle row, keeping in the same block the elements of $X\cup X'$ such that there is a path between these elements in the graph with the middle row:
+and finally remove the middle row, keeping in the same block those elements of $X\cup X'$ such that there is a path between these elements in the graph with the middle row:

 (See \cite[\S4.1]{EaGr21}.)

 Let $a\in\Pan$.
 Throughout this section, we will need the following definitions: